Summary:

 Muslims have to suffer for centuries due to all these contradictions, while Muhammad (and his Allah) were not able to tell clearly about the story of ram with two horns.

-Islamist apologist: How can you be sure that the Jews asked questions from the Book of Denial?
+Islamist apologist: How can you be sure that the Jews asked questions from the Book of Daniel?

 An apologist wrote: